tabaddor/av-swe-guide/README.md

 Below is an image of the various sensors in Google's self driving car. **Sensors** are devices which mesaure some sort of physical property and records or responds to the data.

 <img src="https://user-images.githubusercontent.com/44756122/87368706-6c193880-c54c-11ea-82c3-6b2f1311be8f.png" style="height: 650px; width: 800px;" />

+**Sensors** work together to provide the car with visuals of its surroundings to ultimately help detect pedestrians, other cars, etc and feeds the data into learning algorithms that aid with motion planning and path prediction.
+You'll work with the actual computer vision algorithms that deal with the sensor data and images in the [Perception](https://github.com/tabaddor/av-swe-guide#6-perception) section, but for now, just understand how this piece of hardware ties into the self-driving vehicle as a whole. **_Read [HERE](https://blogs.nvidia.com/blog/2019/04/15/how-does-a-self-driving-car-see/) for more information about how a self-driving car uses sensors to see._**

 #### Software Architecture ####
 - [ ] [Software Architecture for Self-Driving Cars](https://www.coursera.org/lecture/intro-self-driving-cars/lesson-1-sensors-and-computing-hardware-LrLty)